CWolfs/CWolfs/README.md

 - [Mission Control](https://www.missioncontrolmod.com/) - A large BattleTech mod that expands on many aspects of the game.
 A core mod in the community.
 Used by all the major modpacks (RogueTech, BattleTech: Advanced, BEX and others).

 - [Mission Control Designer](https://www.youtube.com/watch?v=xtYc59cSXeI) - Built a mission editor for BattleTech as an in-game mod.
-This involved years of work to slowl piece together the mission format and inject extensive user interface into the game to allow for an editor flow with validation.
+This involved years of work to slowly piece together the mission format and inject extensive user interface into the game to allow for an editor flow with validation.

 - [React-Native-Keychain Contributions](https://github.com/CWolfs/react-native-keychain) - Contributed to React-Native-Keychain to add support for a new form of RSA padding (OAEP) & fix Android KeyStore unlock timeout issues related to biometrics